AbhishekU05/SoC_Real-Time_Anomaly_Detection_in_Surveillance_Videos/README.md

 - YOLOv5m outperforms YOLOv5s on all metrics, as expected due to its larger capacity.
 - Freezing layers in YOLOv5m leads to the best overall results, especially in Recall and mAP, suggesting better transfer learning from pretrained weights on the MOT dataset.

+### Implementation Highlights
+The YOLOv5m with the first 15 layers frozen was selected to implement the anomaly detection algorithm.
+The dataset used was the Avenue dataset.
+The notebook used to train the model is [here](./Model_training.ipynb) and the notebook used to test the model is [here](./Model_testing.ipynb).
+A sample video containing the result of the testing has also been provided [here](./Detection_video.mp4).